Mere Desh Ki Dharti (film): Filming

 Mere Desh Ki Dharti was formally launched in 2020.
-Principal photography of the film began in January 2020 in Bhopal, Madhya Pardesh.
+Principal photography of the film began in January 2020 in Bhopal, Madhya Pradesh.
 Filming was wrapped up in March 2020.
 Most of the scenes were shot in the Sehore district of Bhopal in January followed by Mumbai, Maharashtra in February and March.

 Soundtrack

 The music of the film is composed by Vikram Montrose and the title song has been sung by Sukhwinder Singh.

 Release

-Earlier, the film was slated to release on 14 August 2020, but was postpond due to the COVID-19.
+Earlier, the film was slated to release on 14 August 2020, but was postponed due to the COVID-19.
 Now the movie is releasing in theaters on 6 May 2022.